wensmanhester/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and to keep your mind fresh.
 Also, don’t be afraid to ask for help when you need it.
 Collaborating with others can lead to more innovative solutions and a better understanding of the problem at hand.

+# 2024-03-10
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, based on data and profiling results.
+Remember that simplicity and clarity enhance robustness and evolvability."

+This quote emphasizes the importance of avoiding over-engineering and optimizing too early in the development process without clear evidence that it's needed.
+It's a reminder to programmers to prioritize good design, understand their code's actual performance bottlenecks through measurements, and optimize selectively for significant improvements.